ford-prefect/ansible-playbooks/README.md

 * Will be run as root
 * Sets up a new user
 * Sets up sshd config to not allow root access

+## setup.yml

+* ansible-playbook -i `ansible_source_dir/contrib/inventory/linode.py` --ask-becomepass setup.yml
+* Sets up the box to host the services that are needed